zurinaza/ESD-Competency/README.md

     </div>

     <h2 style="margin:30px 0 6px">Methods that develop each competency</h2>
-    <p style="color:var(--ink-soft);margin-bottom:16px">Drawn from UNESCO's four method families (guidebook Part 3.3).
-Pick one you can run in week 5 and repeat in week 9 &#8212; one activity produces an anecdote, two spaced with feedback produce a capability.
-Gamification is left out on purpose: it develops motivation only and evidences no competency on its own.</p>
+    <p style="color:var(--ink-soft);margin-bottom:16px">These teaching methods are grouped by method family, following UNESCO (2017).
+Choose one method that you can use twice in the semester, for example in week 5 and again in week 9, with feedback in between.
+One activity is not enough for a student to develop a competency.
+Gamification is not included here because it increases motivation but does not by itself produce evidence of a competency.</p>
     <div id="pedCards"></div>

     <div class="card">